matthieu2311/Service-Energy-Monitor/src/README.md

-# Stage-2A
+# Service Energy Monitor

-This project is the result of a 2 months internship during the second year of my engineering school.
-The goal is to build a way for users to monitor their energy consumption of multiple servers.
+The goal of this project is to build a way for users to monitor their energy consumption of multiple servers.
 In order to do that the server must provide an API to allow the user to access the energy consumption data of the underlying hardware, whereas the user have a python script allowing them to query said APIs and process the data into a static webpage.